Skip to content

 Weekly usage bar chart from the member portal: seven teal bars, one per day, against a dashed goal line, with seven of seven nights achieved.

-A member's week against the nightly usage goal, from the member portal.
+A member's week against the nightly insurance goal, in the portal I designed and built.
 Synthetic QA data.

 Badges card from the member portal: level three with an XP progress bar, plus streak badges named Getting Started and Week Warrior with progress toward nights in a row.

 Adherence, gamified.
-Levels, XP, and streak badges over the same encrypted data layer.
+Levels, XP, and streak badges, all running over the same encrypted data layer.

-Drift is the platform those screens belong to.
+Drift is iSleep’s member and compliance platform, and I built it alone.
 Members onboard in four steps, watch their own nights against the insurance goal, and reorder supplies through a pipeline that clears eligibility before anything ships.
 Providers get the same data with a billing layer on top.
-All of it from the QA run, on my own test record.
+The screens below come from the QA run, on my own test record.
+The part I’m proudest of is underneath them.

 Drift portal selector: Welcome to Drift heading over three sign-in cards for the patient portal, provider portal, and admin dashboard, each listing its capabilities.

-The front door.
-One platform behind three portals: patient, provider, admin.
+The front door to Drift.
+One platform I built behind three portals: patient, provider, admin.

 Drift provider analytics page: a provider score dial at 53, compliance and RPM stat cards, a performance trend chart against a 70 percent goal line, a revenue tracker with billing codes, and an RPM efficiency panel.

-The provider side: compliance trend against the 70 percent goal, RPM billing, panel health.
+The provider side I designed: compliance trend against the 70 percent goal, RPM billing, panel health.

 Step four of Drift patient onboarding: a four-step wizard with three steps checked, nightly usage goal cards at 4, 6, and 7+ hours, and a what-motivates-you field reading more energy during the day.

 Onboarding, step four.
-The platform asks for a reason to stick with therapy, then holds the member to it.
+I had it ask the member for a reason to stick with therapy, then hold them to it.

 Drift equipment page: counts for items due and active orders, and three resupply orders each moving through eligibility confirmed, prescription verified, insurance verified, and processing for shipment.

 The resupply pipeline.
-Eligibility, prescription, insurance, shipment; each gate clears before the next.
+Eligibility, prescription, insurance, shipment, and every gate clears before the next one opens.

 Drift support hub on a phone: How can we help heading over cards for the AI assistant, care team messaging, a call line with hours, and a detailed request form.

 Support on a phone.
-AI assistant first, care team a tap away.
+The AI assistant I wired up comes first, care team a tap away.

 Drift patient portal home: greeting, a sleep score ring, last night at 5.7 hours above the 4-hour goal, current streak and weekly compliance stats, a weekly usage bar chart, and an insurance progress card showing a passed 90-day check-in.

 The patient home.
-Last night's hours, the weekly goal, and the 90-day insurance check in one view.
+Last night's hours, the weekly goal, and the 90-day insurance check, one screen.
 Synthetic QA data, my own test record.

-The print program below outgrew shared folders, so I built Moonbase: every brand asset organized and versioned, a design request flow any staffer can drive, and an AI pipeline that drafts new collateral from approved templates and outputs print-grade PDF.
-It syncs both ways with the company’s project tracker.
+The print program below outgrew shared folders, so I built Moonbase, iSleep’s internal brand hub.
+Every brand asset organized and versioned, a design request flow any staffer can drive without me, and an AI pipeline I wrote that drafts new collateral from approved templates and outputs print-grade PDF.
+It syncs both ways with the company’s project tracker, so the design queue runs itself.

-Moonbase asset library: filter chips for thirteen asset types, a documents row showing branded Epworth and STOP-BANG screening questionnaires, and a flyers row starting below.
+Moonbase asset library: filter chips for thirteen asset types and a documents row showing branded Epworth and STOP-BANG screening questionnaires, each with version state and download controls.

-The library.
+The Moonbase library I built.
 Thirteen asset types, two brands, version state on every card.

 Moonbase design request modal asking what type of asset to create, with cards for document, flyer, trifold, sign, postcard, business card, letterhead, envelope, social, print, email, deck, and Meta ad.

 A design request starts as a conversation.
-Any staffer can drive it.
+I built it so any staffer could drive it without me.

 Moonbase generate-from-template modal previewing an AI-drafted pediatric sleep apnea screening document on the iSleep letterhead, with start over, request changes, and approve-and-save buttons.

-The AI drafts from an approved template.
-A human approves before anything saves.
+My pipeline drafts from an approved template.
+A human still approves before anything saves.

-The same year redesigned the public storefront: a new homepage and a landing page for every front door into care.
+Same year, I redesigned iSleep’s public storefront: a new homepage and a landing page for every front door into care.
 Sleep apnea, CPAP therapy, insomnia, sleep hygiene.
-These are the design files; the AI page system further down carried them to production.
+These are my design files, and the AI page system further down carried them to production.

 iSleep homepage design, hero section: sleep care shouldn't feel like a maze headline in a bold orange blob over a photo of a sleeping woman, with an order-your-test-kit button.

-The homepage hero.
-Loud retro palette, one job: order the test kit.
+The homepage hero I designed.
+Loud retro palette, one job: get someone to order the test kit.

-Patient landing page design: conquer the night and slay the day hero, then a switch-your-care section with provider checkmarks.
+Patient landing page design: conquer the night and slay the day hero beside a cloud-wrapped sleeper photo, with a book-an-appointment call to action.

 Patient landing page